Czech Republic–Slovakia relations: Military relations

+Both countries are full members of NATO.
+The Czech Republic joined NATO in 1999, and Slovakia joined NATO in 2004.
 In December 2016 Slovak government ratified the Treaty of Cooperation on Mutual Protection of Airspace, which allows the use of Czech and Slovak military aircraft in the airspace of the other one and the possible reinforcement of one air force by its neighbour's counterpart in time of need.
 After the ratification from the Czech side, it came into effect in July 2017.